SECURITIES AND EXCHANGE COMMISSION

 Continue to encourage increased due diligence by our suppliers downstream to their suppliers;

-Communicate a policy where those suppliers who do not timely respond to requests for information and investigation of Conflict Minerals use within its products/components are re-evaluated and potentially replaced in ORBCOMMs supply chain.
+Communicate a policy where those suppliers who do not timely respond to requests for information and investigation of Conflict Minerals use within our products/components are re-evaluated and potentially replaced in ORBCOMMs supply chain.

 Certain statements discussed in this report constitute forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
 These forward-looking statements generally relate to the Companys plans, objectives and expectations for future events and include statements about our expectations, beliefs, plans, objectives, intentions, assumptions and other statements that are not historical facts.
 Such forward-looking statements, including those concerning the Companys expectations, are subject to known and unknown risks and uncertainties, which could cause actual results to differ materially from the results, projected, expected or implied by the forward-looking statements, some of which are beyond the Companys control, that may cause the Companys actual results, performance or achievements, to be materially different from any future results, performance or achievements expressed or implied by such forward-looking statements.
-For more detail on these risks and uncertainties, please see our Annual Report on Form 10-K for the year ended December 31, 2018.
+For more detail on these risks and uncertainties, please see our Annual Report on Form 10-K for the year ended December 31, 2019 and our Quarterly Report on Form 10-Q for the quarterly period ended March 31, 2020.
 The Company undertakes no obligation to publicly revise any forward-looking statements or cautionary factors, except as required by law.